Sebastian092/fuel-store/README.md

 # Fuel store
-Simple page about fuel store (with some black hummor due to current situaction in 2022 in Poland) that I created to pass my JS lesson.
+Simple page about fuel store (with some black humor due to current situation in 2022 in Poland) that I created to pass my JS lesson.

 ## How this work